AshikMadhu/bg_colour_change/README.md

 # 🎨 Background Colour Change

-A simple project to change background colors using HTML, CSS, and JavaScript.
+A simple background colour changing using HTML, CSS, and JavaScript.

 ---